lambdaclass/concrete/docs/LANGUAGE_INVARIANTS.md

 If a feature makes the language harder to parse, harder to review, or harder to prove without delivering a correspondingly large benefit, it should be rejected or delayed.

-## 16. `abort()` Is Immediate Process Termination
+## 16. `abort()` Is Terminal And Runs No Cleanup

-Deferred cleanup does not run on `abort()`.
-Out-of-memory and stack overflow also trigger abort.
-This is outside the language's semantic model.
+Deferred cleanup, explicit `Destroy` calls, and generated drop glue do not run after `abort()`.
+In the current hosted profile, abort terminates the process.
+A future freestanding profile must route it to a declared non-returning target handler.
+Neither profile promises cleanup or recovery; R-0223 and R-0322 own the full runtime/target contract.

 On POSIX systems, `abort()` typically produces exit code `134`, but tests should check for nonzero exit rather than a specific code.